surendrababu18/kubernetes-v1.30.2-cluster-using-kubeadm/README.md

 ## Join other master nodes to the cluster
 > Use the respective kubeadm join commands you copied from the output of kubeadm init command on the first master.

-> IMPORTANT: Don't forget the --apiserver-advertise-address option to the join command when you join the other master nodes.
+> IMPORTANT: Don't forget the **--apiserver-advertise-address=192.168.168.201** option to the join command when you join the other master nodes.

 ## Join worker nodes to the cluster
 > Use the kubeadm join command you copied from the output of kubeadm init command on the first master